When will we start flying again? UK airlines share when flights will resume

 The coronavirus crisis has meant that we’ve been stuck at home.
 The U.K. Foreign & Commonwealth Office (FCO) still has an order in place to avoid all non-essential travel.
 And as such, we remain grounded.

-While some airlines are still operating emergency flights in order to repatriate citizens stuck abroad, and some are still operating cargo flights, for the most part, air operations remains grounded.
+While some airlines have resumed operations — especially domestically — for the most part, the majority of air operations remain grounded.
 Some airlines have completely suspended operations, while some are still flying on a skeleton operation.
-Some airports around the world have even turned into plane parks to store those grounded aircraft.

 For more TPG news delivered each morning to your inbox, sign up for our daily newsletter.